ArianeBlow/Zabbox_WriteUp/README.md

 REDACTED
 ```

-# Let's found and exploitation for Zabbix !
+# Let's found an exploitation for Zabbix !

 A classic one is a CVE-2013-3628 but the MSF exploit doesn't work properly, We have to exploit this vulnerability manually.
 Do to that go on "Administration" Tab (and find the app_flag) and create a new script.